Do you ever feel stuck? Ever wonder how in the world you got to where you are? Do you ever look around you and wish life could be different?

 The tragedy breaks my heart but I am also saddened that she can not see the cause and effect.
-Without seeing what choices they made have led them to the place where these things happen, they’ll never live life differently and will continue to make the same kind of choices.
+Without seeing how choices can make us more prone to certain tragedies there is no reason to change those choices or get help.

 Step 3: Don’t Give Away Your Power